stettix/pg-wordvecs/README.md

 The tool will create the necessary table and index if it doesn't exist already.

+Note that the 'cube' extension has a limit of 100 on the size of vectors by default.
+The GloVe dataset with word vectors of size 50 works well.

 ## Querying word vectors in PostgreSQL

 The `QueryExamples` app contains some of example queries that can be run on the loaded word vectors.